 - Fosters cultural organisations’ active engagement in changing social, political and environmental arenas.

-- Explores how museums can inform and enrich audience attitudes and public debate, stimulating, framing and hosting conversations around contemporary societal concerns.
+- Explores how museums can inform and enrich audience attitudes and public debate, stimulating, ethically-framing and hosting conversations around contemporary societal concerns.

 - Explores how museums can meaningfully and ethically engage diverse and ever-changing communities and audiences.